FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ### 3.3 Contract Status Write

-The contract administrator sets the status type of the contract to which it belongs, which will be output in the node log.。
+The contract administrator sets the status type of the contract to which it belongs, which will be output in the node log。

 - Log Keywords: ContractAuthMgrPrecompiled
 - Log level: INFO